 Jeremy Horn Biography: Jeremy Graham Horn is a mixed martial artist from the United States.
-Horn is most known for fighting in smaller American promotions, although he has also participated in some top MMA companies.
+Horn is most known for fighting in smaller American promotions, although he has also participated in some top MMA companies such as WEC, UFC, PRIDE, King of the Cage, Bellator, Pancrace, and IFC.
+He is also the former King of the cage Light Heavyweight Chapions and he has also competed in the Heavyweight and Light Heavyweight divisions.

 Jeremy Horn Biography